 Weather Extremes and Climate Risks

 Professional cycling depends on the weather like few other sports.
-Stages cross mountains, coastlines and deserts; classics fall in changeable transitional months, Grand Tours in the peak summer heat.
+Stages cross mountains, coastlines and deserts; classics fall in changeable transitional months, Multi-Week Stage Races in the peak summer heat.
 Climate change intensifies this dependency: heat waves are becoming longer and more intense, heavy rain and storms occur more frequently, and drought periods endanger route planning in forest and mountain regions.
 Weather extremes are therefore not only sporting challenges, but central climate risks for athletes, organizers, teams and the entire race calendar.

 Why Weather Extremes Affect Cycling in Particular